redBorder/redborder-documentation/docs/manager/redborder_api/ch11_model_sharing.md

     This value will always be found in the root *JSON* response object and will always be a sibling of the response.

+!!! note "Values replacement"

+    To indicate the values that should be replaced as indicated in each case, the data name to be replaced is enclosed between `<` and `>` symbols.

+    For example, to specify that `sensor_uuid` should be replaced with its own value or the desired value, you would indicate it by enclosing the name between these symbols: `<sensor_uuid>`.

 !!! warning "Important"

     Management permissions (or read permissions to list) are required to create, modify, overwrite, or delete sensors, domains, access points, or any other model in the database.
 If these permissions are missing for any of these operations, the HTTP status code `401 Unauthorized` will be returned in the *API* response.